NatasaMiric/feedme/README.md

 * Profile

   * It provides the information about the user: username, bio, number of posted recipes, followers and following.
-In this section there is also a button to follow/unfollow a user.
+In this section is also a button to follow/unfollow a user.
   * Contains all the recipes that user has posted.
   * Profile owner can edit his username, profile image, bio and password.